lyluongthien/thediligentengineer.com-backup/clylfyrlw000409jy12gvhj83.md

 ---
 title: "The Art of Asking Smarter Questions"
+seoDescription: "As an engineer, understanding and applying the art of asking smarter questions can significantly impact our problem-solving abilities and strategic decision"
 datePublished: Sun Jul 14 2024 10:57:31 GMT+0000 (Coordinated Universal Time)
 cuid: clylfyrlw000409jy12gvhj83
 slug: the-art-of-asking-smarter-questions